Le Mans Prototype: LMP2

+Oreca and Ligier were once again chosen as the constructors for the 2028 regulations, with Gibson set to continue supplying the engines.

 LMP3

 LMP3 is an entry-level prototype class intended for introducing young drivers and new teams to endurance racing before they progress to the higher classes of prototype racing, LMP2 and ultimately Hypercar.
-LMP3 uses closed-cockpit chassis, which can be built by any licensed constructor, powered by a 5.6-litre normally-aspirated Nissan V8 engine, producing 455 bhp.
+LMP3 uses closed-cockpit chassis, which can be built by any licensed constructor, with costs capped for the chassis, engine, and generational upgrade kits.

+Gen 1

-The cars eligible for use in the class were: Ginetta-Juno P3, Ligier JS P3, Norma M30, ADESS-03, and the Ave-Riley AR-02.
+Cars eligible for the 2015–2019 first-generation ruleset were the Ginetta-Juno P3, Ligier JS P3, Norma M30, ADESS-03, and the Ave-Riley AR-2.
 The cars were eligible in a number of series, such as the Asian Le Mans Series, the European Le Mans Series, as well as the V de V Endurance Series and the IMSA Prototype Challenge.
 A number of championships for the class have also been created, such as the FRD LMP3 series and the British LMP3 Cup.
+First-generation cars were powered by a 5.0-litre normally-aspirated Nissan VK50 V8 engine, producing 420 hp.
+Minimum weight was originally 900. kg, before being increased to 930. kg due to an unexpectedly heavy powertrain package.

+Gen 2

-A 2nd Generation ruleset was introduced for 2020, with new cars introduced, namely the Ginetta G61-LT-P3, Ligier JS P320, Duqueine D-08, and the ADESS-03 Evo.
+A second generation ruleset was introduced for 2020, with new cars introduced: the Ginetta G61-LT-P3, Ligier JS P320, Duqueine D-08, and the ADESS-03 Evo.
 These cars can be built from its predecessors using an upgrade kit.
-The new LMP3 prototypes are used in Asian Le Mans Series, Michelin Le Mans Cup, European Le Mans Series, IMSA Prototype Challenge, IMSA SportsCar Championship and Prototype Cup Germany.
+The new LMP3 prototypes are used in Asian Le Mans Series, Michelin Le Mans Cup, IMSA VP Racing SportsCar Challenge, European Le Mans Series, and Prototype Cup Germany.
+For the second generation, engines were upgraded to the 5.6-litre Nissan VK56, increasing horsepower to 455 hp.

+Gen 3

+For 2025, the engines used in the class are set to be replaced with a twin-turbocharged 3.5-litre Toyota V35A with modified turbochargers and a dry sump oiling system, bringing about a power increase to 470 hp.
+The same gearbox is retained with the same gear ratios, but the bell housing has been changed to accommodate the new engine.
+Due to the new engine and cooling package, the weight limit was increased to 1000. kg, necessitating a crash test.
+New cars will be introduced: the Ginetta G61-LT-P3 Evo, Ligier JS P325, Duqueine D09, and the ADESS AD25.